|

 four serving officers listed above and not less than three, nor more

-than eleven other members.
-In 2007 the Board of Trustees includes:
+than seven other members.
+In 2005 the Board of Trustees includes:

 Michael J. Kiernan |